areich128/areich128.github.io/index.md

 *2023-2024*

-Team was one of 11 teams nationwide selected to test at Johnson Space Center.
+Lead top nationwide team to test mission solutions at Johnson Space Center.
 Coordinated the design and implementation of an augmented reality EVA assistance system and associated mission control console.
 Testing at the Johnson Space Center Rock Yard demonstrated a significant decrease in cognitive load on the "astronaut" during simulated EVA tasks.

 <br>